CollinsKippy/heroes-ngrx-app/README.md

 # HeroesNgrxApp

-This App Will Focus on the Basics of Angular.\
+This App Will Focus on the Basics of Angular with NgRx.\
 Key Areas: Standalone Components, Directives and NgRx.\
 App uses Json-server with db.json at the root of the application.\
 Custom toggle button with angular animations.\